Question from Barbara: Rick, my two year old laptop wouldn’t come on the other day so I took it to the Geek Squad to

-Rick’s answer: Barbara, assuming that the hard drive in your old laptop still works (and it most likely does), you will easily be able to transfer the photos and other files on it onto your new laptop’s hard drive.
+Rick’s answer: Barbara, assuming that the hard drive in your old laptop still works (and it most likely does), you should be able to transfer the photos and other files on it onto your new laptop’s hard drive.
 Here’s how:

-2 – Remove the hard drive from the dead laptop.
+2 – Remove the hard drive from the dead computer.
 Simply turn the laptop over and remove the plastic cover from the hard drive bay, then remove the tiny screw(s) holding the drive in place and gently, but firmly pull it free from the connector.

-3 – Plug the SATA end of the SATA to USB Adapter into the hard drive and then plug the USB end into an unused USB port on the new laptop.
+3 – Plug the SATA end of the SATA/IDE to USB Adapter into the hard drive and then plug the USB end into an unused USB port on the new laptop.
 You have effectively just connected the old drive to the laptop as an external USB hard drive.

 4 – Boot the laptop into Windows, then press the Windows+E key combination to open the ‘Computer’ dialog box.